azurecrystalz/azurecrystalz.github.io/source/_posts/runrun-calamity.md

   {% endbubble %}

   {% bubble Mitsuru %}
     Because I thought it was cute??

-Also I've been wondering what would be okay for me to call you since no one else around here has a name in English~
+    Also I've been wondering what would be okay for me to call you since no one else around here has a name in English♪
   {% endbubble %}

   {% bubble HiMERU %}